2025 Volunteer Information

 Safety Meeting at 3:30 on July 4 at City Dock Announcer Booth, races start at 4:30

-Under 18 years of age is not allowed in Safety Boats
+Under 18 years of age is not allowed in Safety Boats.
+Only those who signed a waiver are allowed in Safety Boats

-Along with other Safety Boat duties below, you will also be in charge of the following:
+Along with other Safety Boat duties attached, you will also be in charge of the following:

-You will have the EMS personnel and main EMS equipment in your boat.
+You will have the EMS personnel and main equipment in your boat

-Equipment should include a backboard, c-collars, trauma bag, and a wool blanket.
+Equipment may include backboard, c-collars, trauma bag, and a wool blanket.

-The head safety boat will lead the safety boat meeting and will ask you to talk about the response plan:
+You will be the head safety boat, & will lead the safety boat meeting to discuss boat locations and response plan:

-Make sure the Ambulance EMT is there for the meeting.
+Make sure the Ambulance, EMT's, USCG, and any WPD Boats are there for the meeting.

-Ask which boats have EMS members.
+Ask which boats have EMS.
 Discuss which boats will be responding to an accident along with you.
 It should be the closest two boats plus the EMS boat to keep the site from getting congested.

 Patients will be brought to the Summer Float where EMS will take them to the Ambulance on stand-by

-You will meet with the Ambulance right after the Safety Meeting to discuss the response plan.
+You will meet with the Ambulance and Safety Boats right after the Safety Meeting to discuss the response plan and Boat Placements

 Instructions: